Compare Car Transport Quotes and Find the Best Price

 3. Undeclaring vehicle condition or modifications

-Lowered suspension, wide-body kits, oversized tyres, a seized handbrake, a non-starting engine these are not details to mention casually after the transporter arrives.
+Lowered suspension, wide-body kits, oversized tyres, a seized handbrake, a non-starting engine — these are not details to mention casually after the transporter arrives.
 They affect which equipment is needed, whether the vehicle will fit on the trailer, and in some cases whether the job can proceed at all.
 Declare everything upfront.
-A transporter who knows what they're dealing with can price accurately and arrive prepared; one who doesn't can't.
+A transporter who knows what they are dealing with can price accurately and arrive prepared.

 4. Not photographing the vehicle before handover